refinedev/refine/documentation/docs/router-integrations/next-js/index.md

 ### `UnsavedChangesNotifier`

-This component enables the `warnWhenUnsavedChanges` feature of **Refine**.
+This component enables the `warnWhenUnsavedChanges` feature of Refine.
 It will show a warning message when user tries to navigate away from the current page without saving the changes.
 Also checks for `beforeunload` event to warn the user when they try to close the browser tab or window.

 Place this component inside the `<Refine>` components children to enable this feature.